Art in the Parks

 Description:

-This exhibition is presented by The High Line.
+This project is presented by The High Line.

 Map/Directions (in Google Maps)